nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:** 25% -  Can clash with the need for focus and discipline,  leading to a tendency to scatter their energy and lack follow-through on their grand ideas.
 * **Tilt:**  50% Harmony Tilt

-**Jupiter/Uranus (Yin Jupiter, Following Uranus): The  Unconventional Seeker,  Exploring New Frontiers**
+**Jupiter/Uranus (Yin Jupiter, Uranus Following): The  Unconventional Seeker,  Exploring New Frontiers**
 * **Principle:**  This archetype embodies a  restless spirit,  driven by a thirst for knowledge and experience.
 They follow Uranus's lead on a journey of discovery,  seeking to expand their horizons and challenge the limits of their own beliefs.
 Jupiter's  optimism and enthusiasm for life are amplified by Uranus'  unconventional approach,  leading to a unique blend of intellectual curiosity and spiritual exploration.
 * **Examples:**  World travelers who immerse themselves in different cultures,  students of esoteric knowledge,  spiritual seekers who embrace unconventional paths,  artists who push the boundaries of creativity.
 * **Core Dissonance:** The core dissonance lies in the potential for recklessness and a lack of grounding, as their pursuit of new experiences and knowledge can lead to scattered energy and a lack of depth in their understanding.